touzet/pampa/README.md

 This option allows you to employ your own set of marker peptides.
 This set should be structured within a _peptide table_, formatted as a TSV (Tab-Separated Values) file.
 The specific format details for peptide tables are descrided  in the [PAMPA light](#PAMPA-light) section.
 Such file can be created manually with any spreadsheet software by opting for the TSV export format.
 Alternatively, the module [PAMPA CRAFT](#PAMPA-CRAFT) provides automated methods to generate  peptide tables.

 Peptide tables should contain 12 columns corresponding to  Rank, Taxid, Taxon name, Sequence, PTM, Name, Masses, Gene, SeqID, Begin, End, Comment.
-Most of these fields are optional and are here for reference and traceability.
+Most of these fields are optional and are here for ence and traceability.
 Only the following information is mandatory:

 - You must provide a taxid for the peptide marker.
 Rank and taxon names are included primarily to enhance the clarity of results.
 - You should furnish either a sequence, possibly with a PTM description,  or a mass for your marker peptide.
 If the sequence is provided without a mass, the program will automatically compute the mass from it.
 To do so, it will utilize either the PTM description (when available) or infer potential PTMs from the sequence.